-Transesophageal echocardiography (TEE) is a test that allows your doctor to record images of your heart from inside your esophagus, or food pipe.
-These images help your doctor identify and treat problems such as infection, disease, or defects in your heart’s walls or valves.
-Allow about 1 to 2 hours after the test is completed to the time you can leave.
+Transesophageal echocardiography (TEE) is a test done to record images of your heart with a probe inside your esophagus.
+These images help your healthcare provider find and treat problems such as infection, disease, or defects in your heart’s function, walls or valves.
+This test may be done when a chest echocardiogram (transthoracic) does not give your provider enough information.

-Mention all the medications you take and ask if it’s OK to take them before the test.
+Tell your provider about all the medicines you take.
+Ask if it’s OK to take them before the test.

 Don’t eat or drink for 6 to 8 hours before the test.
 This includes water.